10 Secrets to Growing Tomatoes (Avoid Pitfalls Now!)

 9. Defend Against Disease?

 • Blossom-end rot is a common complaint typically caused by a lack of calcium in the fruit.
 There are some myths that eggshells can solve this problem.
 However, BER is due to irregular watering, such that the plant get the minerals circulated efficiently, causing problems at the fruit end of things.
 Regular watering, in most cases, is the best way to avoid BER.
-However, as a general soil amendment, adding crushed up (preferable pulverised into dust) egg shells DOES certainly help to add calcium to the soil - more as a precaution over time.
-But also the very best way to avoid BER is just regular watering, together with the application of a purpose-sold organic liquid tomato feed or similar.
+However, as a general soil amendment, adding crushed-up (preferably pulverized into dust) egg shells DOES certainly help to add calcium to the soil - more as a precaution over time.
+However, the very best way to avoid BER is just regular watering, together with the application of a purpose-sold organic liquid tomato feed or something similar.

 • Blight is a far more serious threat.
 This disease can lay waste to an entire crop within days.
 Good airflow will help reduce problems, as will watering at the base of plants to avoid wetting the leaves.
 Many gardeners even remove the lowest leaves specifically to improve airflow and minimize splashback when watering.
 Laying a mulch of clean, dry organic matter such as straw can also reduce splashback.
 If blight is always a problem in your area, then you may find you can only successfully grow tomatoes in a greenhouse or under other protection.